 Before January 1, 2028, this bill would require the California Air Resources Board (CARB) to develop and publish a report on greenhouse gas emission inventories for calendar year 2025 for each city, county, city and county, and special district and to periodically update the report consistent with updates to CARB's scoping plan.
 The bill would require CARB to establish a local government advisory committee to inform the development of the inventories.
 The bill would appropriate \$2,500,000 in the Fiscal Year 2024-25 budget for the bill's purposes.
+This bill was held in the Assembly Appropriations Committee.

-ACA 1 (Aguiar-Curry) Lower-Vote Threshold - C/CAG SUPPORT
+ACA 1 (Aguiar-Curry) Lower-Vote Threshold for Local Funding Measures - C/CAG SUPPORT

 This measure would authorize a local government, including a special district, to impose, extend, or increase a sales and use tax or transactions and use tax imposed, or a parcel tax, for the purpose of funding the construction, rehabilitation, or replacement of public infrastructure, defined to include projects for the reduction of pollution from stormwater runoff, improvements to transit and streets and highways and projects for the protection of property from the impacts of sea level rise, as well as for affordable housing, if the proposition proposing that tax is approved by 55% of its voters.
+This measure is on the Assembly Floor.